Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics: Exercises

 where $\mathbf{x},\mathbf{y}$ are the two vectors.
 The absolute value of $\theta$ is then also used as the error metric in the exercise.
 To complete the exercise, it is required to further decide which joint to move, e.g., by identifying the plane in which the error occurs and assigning a joint to a given plane.
 It can be done, for example, as the cross product $\mathbf{x} \times \mathbf{y}$, which results in the normal of the plane.
 Finally, to obtain the direction of movement, one can use the sign of a dot product between the plane normal and the axis of movement of the given joint.

-The described solution is only one of many and it can be solved in both simpler and more complicated ways.
-Also, the thresholds for allowed error can be adjusted, which can make some simpler solutions infeasible.
+The described solution is only one of many and can be solved in both simpler and more complicated ways.
+In addition, the thresholds for the allowed error can be adjusted, which can make some simpler solutions infeasible.

 The testing script computes the error as the absolute value of the angle between the two vectors.
 The users are then given a plot of the errors in time and a score based on the mean and maximum error.